 • /31 is the Subnet Mask used on point-to-point links.

 • /30 is also widely used in Service Provider Networks for point-to-point connections.

 Loopback Interface is the “virtual” interfaces.
 There can be many Loopback interfaces in a Router.
 Loopback Interfaces are used for its “always up and never physically down” characteristics generally.
 We give these Loopback Interfaces a /32 Loopback IP address.

 There is also a System Address that is used on Alcatel-Lucent Service Routers.
 This is a specific loopback address that provide to reach the router’s itself.
 This address is very important for ALU routers.It is used in many protocol configurations.
 System addresses are /32 IP addresses.

-In this first example we will use, 192.168.5.85 /24 Address.Let’s determine the network and host part of this address.
+In the first one of the Subnetting Examples, we will use, 192.168.5.85 /24 Address.Let’s determine the network and host part of this address.
 This is the first example, so we are starting with an easy example.